-The working titles of the three-part series of papers were regrouped as: Transport and retention from single to multiple fractures in crystalline rock at Äspö (Sweden):
+The titles of the three-part series of papers are "Transport and retention from single to multiple fractures in crystalline rock at Äspö (Sweden)":

-- I Evaluation of tracer test results, effective properties and sensitivity. - II Structural and hydro-dynamic modelling. - III A macro-scale retention model and impact of micro-scale heterogeneity.
+- I Evaluation of tracer test results, effective properties and sensitivity. - II Fracture network flow simulations and global retention properties. - III A macro-scale retention model and impact of micro-scale heterogeneity.